HoganMcDonald/forward-motion-cms/src/pages/home/index.md

     (if desired & applicable), and exploring your family of origin.

-    In a nutshell, the goal is to become more aware of who you are, what you and your relationships need, and what inner strengths you already have that can be utilized to work for you & your goals.
+    End of the day, the goal is to become more aware of who you are, what you need, what your relationships need, and how you can tap into all that you already have so it can work for you.
+Smarter, not harder.
   title: What Therapy Looks Like
 fees:
   family: '150'